 Best Place to Watch: The Gully.

-The sperm whale grows between 36-52 ft (11-16m) with a weight between 15-50 tons.
-They have a dark gray-body with a squarish head and a hump instead of a dorsal fin.
+The sperm whale grows 36-52 ft (11-16m) with a weight between 15-50 tons.
+They have a dark gray body with a squarish head and a hump instead of a dorsal fin.

-Their blowhole is slit-like, and they can often be seen lying motionless at the surface of the water.
+Their blowhole is slit-like, and they can often be seen lying motionless at the water’s surface.
 They have a single calf after a long gestation period of 14-16 months.